pdaalder/sd-activate-plugin/README.md

 # sd-activate-plugin

-Small plugin for activating plugins on your WordPress website.
+Small plugin for activating a plugin on your WordPress website.

 ## Usage